 - Saikamachi Street: beautiful street in the centre of the town.
 Ideal for shopping or eating out.

-Days 18 and 19: Furano and Niseko or Daisetsuzan National Park
+Days 18-19: Exploring Furano, Niseko and Daisetsuzan National Park

 Depending on the type of traveller you are, you may be interested in visiting two small towns to the east and west respectively of Sapporo, or spending 2 days exploring the wildest and largest natural park, which boasts Hokkaido’s highest mountain.
 Your choice will also likely depend on the time of the year you visit Hokkaido.
 If you visit it in winter and are passionate about winter sports, you may decide to spend not just 1 but 2 days in Niseko.
 If you visit Hokkaido in spring or summer, you may want to enjoy the beauty of nature in Furano.
 And if you visit Hokkaido in spring, summer, or autumn, you may be interested in enjoying its most famous national park.